-- Promoting, monitoring and supporting the continuing development of assessment efforts at the university. - Coordinating the implementation of assessment efforts at Indiana University South Bend. - Compiling an annual report of assessment efforts at IU South Bend. - Conducting Third Year Assessment Reviews of all academic programs.
-The specifics of third year reviews are described in the Activities section. - Collecting annual reports, (described in Activities section) - Maintaining assessment archives, in print and online, which includes annual Assessment Committee reports, annual and third year review reports and evaluations of academic programs, assessment data, and other materials gathered by the Assessment Committee during the course of fulfilling its duties. - Awarding assessment grants, on a competitive basis, as funds are available. - General Operation - The current edition of Sturgis Standard Code of Parliamentary Procedure shall govern the conduct of the meetings of the Assessment Committee except insofar as these Policies and Procedures make express provision to the contrary. - The presence of a majority of the members of the Assessment Committee shall constitute a quorum. - Minutes of meetings will be recorded and, upon approval by voting Assessment Committee members, will be archived and made available on the Assessment Committee website along with other assessment-related documentation supporting on-going assessment efforts at the university. - The Assessment Committee shall hold at least one regular meeting during each semester of each academic year.
+- Promoting, monitoring and supporting the continuing development of assessment efforts at the university. - Coordinating the implementation of assessment efforts at Indiana University South Bend. - Facilitating the accreditation process by assisting in the use of Weave andgenerating reports. - Providing assessment summary information to campus committees, administration and other appropriate university stakeholders. - Maintaining assessment archives, which include annual Assessment Committee reports, assessment data, and other materials gathered by the Assessment Committee during the course of fulfilling its duties. - Helping the Weave Administrator coordinate the use of program evaluation software. - Awarding assessment grants, on a competitive basis, as funds are available. - Maintaining the Assessment Committee website

+General Operation

+- The presence of a majority of the members of the Assessment Committee shall constitute a quorum. - Minutes of meetings will be recorded and, upon approval by voting Assessment Committee members, will be archived, forwarded to the Academic Senate and made available on the Assessment Committee website along with other assessment-related documentation supporting on-going assessment efforts at the university. - The Assessment Committee shall hold at least three regular meetings during each semester of each academic year.